Jack Kernan

 Hometown: Carmel, IN

-Areas of Study: Womens and Gender Studies
+Areas of Study: Social Work

 In August of 1942, a top-secret project was launched in order to construct a weapon of mass destruction.
 This project, known as the Manhattan Project, spanned over three years and culminated in the creation and testing of the atomic bomb.
 This initial test was declared a success at first, however after the bomb’s damage was surveyed, an infant was found close to the scene: a young Leo Parikshak.
 There was little to no damage to the child, however, there was minimal radiation found in several hair follicles.
 Luckily this led to no health risks as Leo grew up, only resulting in his hair occasionally changing colors, from blood red, to royal purple, to golden blonde.
 Today you will find Leo singing his heart out alongside the other Friars.
 With a boisterous chest voice and a smile that could brighten even the darkest of rooms, Leo absolutely has a nuclear presence in the Friars.